kyma-incubator/examples/wordpress/README.md

 ```
 *Be careful!
 The command assumes that skipVerify is the argument with index 6 (0-based).*

-# Enable Wordpress Events and APIs in selected namespace
+# Enable Wordpress Events and APIs in default namespace

 Application connector can expose APIs and Events (Async API) of the application in Service Catalog.
 To show Wordpress in the Service Catalog you need to first bind application to selected namespace.
-In the wordpress application create binding and select namespace stage.
-Now you can go to namespace stage and open Catalog - you should see Wordpress API in the Services tab.
+In the wordpress application create binding and select default namespace.
+Now you can go to the default namespace and open Catalog - you should see Wordpress API in the Services tab.
 Open it and have a look at API console and Events specification.
 We will react on `comment.post.v1` event and will interact with `/wp/v2/comments/{id}` API.
-To make them available in the stage namespace click **Add once** button and create instance of wordpress Service Class.
+To make them available in the default  namespace click **Add once** button and create instance of wordpress Service Class.
 Application Connector behind the scenes creates application gateway (kind of proxy) that is forwarding requests from bounded services or functions to the Wordpress instance.

 # Write your code
-You did the wiring, so lets write some code.
-In the namespace stage create new Lambda named local-review and paste in the editor following code:
+You did the wiring, so let's write some code.
+In the default namespace create new Lambda named local-review and paste in the editor following code:
 ``` javascript
 const Sentiment = require('sentiment');
 const sentiment = new Sentiment();